-Figure 3: Pattern of Invasive front. © 2024 International Collaboration on Cancer Reporting Limited (ICCR).
+Figure 3: Pattern of Invasive front.

+© 2024 International Collaboration on Cancer Reporting Limited (ICCR).

-Note 11 - Bone invasion (Core)
+Note 11 - Extent of invasion (Core)

 Infiltrative bone involvement by SCC correlates with a worse prognosis.
 Bone invasion may be a macroscopic feature, however sampling through the involved bone for histologic examination should be performed to obtain histologic evidence.
 The presence of bone invasion affects tumour staging and patients with bone invasion often have a worse prognosis.
 It is important to distinguish superficial cortical bone erosion from infiltrative invasion to the medullary bone as this is critical in accurate tumour staging.
-If bone is resected, then bone margins should be recorded.54
+If bone is resected, then bone margins should be recorded.54 Tumour involvement of the maxillary sinus, and skin of the face and neck increases the pathological stage and should be noted.